Pontederia crassipes: Physical control

+The spinning cutters of plant-harvesting machinery leave fragments of water hyacinth behind that can reproduce asexually.

+Harvested water hyacinth can pose a health risk to humans because of the plant's propensity for absorbing contaminants, and it is considered toxic to humans.

 Biological control

 As chemical and mechanical removals are often too expensive, polluting, and ineffective, researchers have turned to biological control agents to deal with water hyacinth.
 The effort began in the 1970s, when USDA researchers released into the United States three species of weevils known to feed on water hyacinth, Neochetina bruchi, N. eichhorniae, and the water hyacinth borer Sameodes albiguttalis.
 The weevil species were introduced into the Gulf Coast states, such as Louisiana, Texas, and Florida, where thousands of acres were infested by water hyacinth.
 A decade later, a decrease was found in water hyacinth mats by as much as 33%, but because the lifecycle of the weevils is 90 days, the use of biological predation to efficiently suppress water hyacinth growth is limited.
 These organisms regulate water hyacinth by limiting its size, vegetative propagation, and seed production.
 They also carry microorganisms that can be pathological to the water hyacinth.
 These weevils eat stem tissue, which results in a loss of buoyancy for the plant, which will eventually sink.
 Although meeting with limited success, the weevils have since been released in many other countries.
 However, the most effective control method remains the control of excessive nutrients and prevention of the spread of this species.

 In May 2010, the USDA's Agricultural Research Service released Megamelus scutellaris as an additional biological control insect for the invasive water hyacinth species.
 M. scutellaris is a small planthopper insect native to Argentina.
 Researchers have been studying the effects of the biological control agent in extensive host-range studies since 2006 and concluded that the insect is highly host-specific and will not pose a threat to any other plant population other than the targeted water hyacinth.
 Researchers also hope that this biological control will be more resilient than existing biological controls and the herbicides that are already in place to combat the invasive water hyacinth.
 Another insect being considered as a biological control agent is the semiaquatic grasshopper Cornops aquaticum.
 This insect is specific to the water hyacinth and its family, and besides feeding on the plant, it introduces a secondary pathogenic infestation.
 This grasshopper has been introduced into South Africa in controlled trials.

-The introduction of manatees into waterways was reportedly successful in controlling the plant's growth in Guyana.

-The Rhodes University Centre for Biological Control is rearing M. scutellaris and the water hyacinth weevils N. eichhorniae and N. bruchi en masse for biological control at dams in South Africa; of importance is the Hartbeespoort Dam.
+The Rhodes University Centre for Biological Control is rearing M. scutellaris and the water hyacinth weevils N. eichhorniae and N. bruchi en masse for biological control at dams in South Africa, including the Hartbeespoort Dam.
 The moth Niphograpta albiguttalis (Warren) (Lepidoptera: Pyralidae) has been introduced to North America, Africa, and Australia.
 Larvae of this moth bore in the stems and flower buds of water hyacinth.